webview/webview/README.md

 ## MinGW-w64 Requirements

 In order to build this library using MinGW-w64 on Windows then it must support C++14 and have an up-to-date Windows SDK.
-This applies both when explicitly building the C/C++ library as well as when doing so implicitly through Go/cgo.

 Distributions that are known to be compatible: